 MARINE hosts an annual Remotely Operated Vehicle (ROV) Challenge offering students the opportunity to design their own ROVs, and then deploy their self-built ROVs in underwater missions alongside their peers.
 Possible missions include documenting a local shipwreck, measuring lionfish populations, or recording temperature data during hurricane season.
 The MARINE ROV Challenge incorporates Science, Technology, Engineering, and Mathematics (STEM topics), all of which play an integral role in providing young people with the skills necessary to succeed professionally in a wide range of careers, and to be informed citizens in a complex and rapidly advancing society.

-Bermuda’s middle school students will compete this year at the Beginner, Scout and Navigator classes of the MATE course.
+Bermuda’s middle school students will compete this year at the Beginner, Scout and Ranger classes of the MATE course.
 The event will be held at the National Sports Center on March 24, 2018, with HSBC as the lead supporting donor.
-Each middle school will be able to submit 2 Beginner, Scout and Navigator teams with a maximum of 6 students per team on competition day.
+Each middle school will be able to submit 2 Beginner, Scout and Ranger teams with a maximum of 6 students per team on competition day.
 Kits will be provided to Beginner level only.

 Registration is now closed for the 2018 MATE Bermuda Regional Challenge.
 If you need assistance please contact Kaitlin Noyes.

 Lead Supporting Donor for the 2018 MATE Bermuda Regional ROV Challenge: